VibhuSuneja/Spotify-Clone/README.md

-# Spotify-Clone
+# 🎧 Spotify Clone

-🎧 A simple Spotify homepage clone built using HTML and CSS as part of the Apna College Delta Batch.
-Focuses on layout, styling, and responsive design.
-No JavaScript – purely front-end UI for learning purposes.
+This is a **Spotify homepage clone** created using **HTML and CSS**, built as part of the **Apna College Delta Batch**.
+The project focuses on replicating Spotify's clean and modern UI to practice front-end development skills.

+> ⚠️ This is a static front-end clone.
+No actual music playback or JavaScript functionality is included.

+---

+## 🔧 Tech Stack

+- **HTML5** – Page structure and content
+- **CSS3** – Styling and layout (Flexbox, Grid, media queries)
+- **Google Fonts & Icons** – Enhanced typography and visuals

+---

+## 🖼️ Features

+- 🎨 Fully responsive layout
+- 🧭 Sidebar navigation
+- 🎵 Playlist and album section
+- 🌗 Dark theme design
+- 🖌️ Pixel-perfect UI inspired by Spotify

+---